In a nutshell

 - Entrepreneurs relief, a tax break given to the owners of small businesses who sell their company (or part of it) and would normally pay capital gains tax, has come in for recent criticism.
 The relief has cost roughly £22 billion over the past decade, according to The Resolution Foundation, who criticise the fact that it disproportionately benefits wealthy individuals.

 - A recurring issue is whether income tax and national insurance contributions should be merged into a single tax.
-This suggestion has been put forward because some businesses have struggled with the expensive process of dealing with national insurance contributions, which are paid weekly.
+This suggestion has been put forward because businesses have struggled with the expensive process of dealing with national insurance contributions, which are paid weekly.